daexis/pvsimulator_challenge/README.md

 **Configurations**:

 All required parameters set in docker-compose.yml file.
+For "DEV" mode you can use docker-compose-dev.yml file.
 - BROKER_HOST  - hostname of broker (RabbitMQ)
 - BROKER_PORT  - port of broker (RabbitMQ)
 - BROKER_QUEUE - queue name of broker (RabbitMQ)